-With regards to these objectives it is the Council's policy, upon receipt of any relevant representations, to look at specific location issues including:
+With regard to these objectives, it is the LA policy, upon receipt of any relevant representations, to look at specific location issues including:

-- the possible impact a gambling premises may have on any premises that provide services to children or young people, i.e. a school, or vulnerable adult centres in the area - the possible impact a gambling premises may have on residential areas where there may be a high concentration of families with children - the size of the premises and the nature of the activities taking place - any levels of organised crime in the area.
+- The possible impact a gambling premises may have on any premises that provide services to children or young people, i.e. a school, or vulnerable adult centres in the area; - The possible impact a gambling premises may have on residential areas; where there may be a high concentration of families with children; - The size of the premises and the nature of the activities taking place; - Any levels of organised crime in the area.

-The council will need to be satisfied that there is sufficient evidence that the particular location of the premises would be harmful to the licensing objectives.
+The Council will need to be satisfied that there is sufficient evidence that the particular location of the premises would be harmful to the Licensing Objectives.

-From 6 April 2016, it is a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), under section 10, for licensees to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks.
-In making risk assessments, licensees must take into account relevant matters identified in this policy.
+Since 6 April 2016, it has been a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), under Section 10, for licensees to assess the local risks to the Licensing Objectives posed by the provision of gambling facilities at their premises.
+They must have policies, procedures and control measures to mitigate those risks.
+In making risk assessments, licensees must take into account relevant matters identified in this Statement of Principles.